Neurojedi/Brain-Tumor-Segmentation-using-3DUNet/README.md

-A work on Brain Tumor Segmentation on BraTS Dataset using U-Net and U-Net like architectures.
-Soon to be updated.
+A work on Brain Tumor Segmentation on BraTS Dataset using 3D U-Net.